Let’s talk about that holy grail of beauty: amazingly clear skin.

 A quick face wash does the basics, but it doesn’t remove everything.
 Not even soap can get it all off.

-If you really want to get clear skin then we have just the right thing for you.
-We have prepared some makeup-removal hacks for you to grab for free.
+If you really want to get clear skin naturally then we have just the right thing for you.
+Here’s an all-natural, 100% organic makeup remover completely free of artificial chemicals and toxins.
+Read how much other people have enjoyed this super-healthy beauty item.

-3. Before washing your face, remember to wash your hands with soap.
+3. This is one of our favorite clear skin tips because it’s so easy to do.
+Before washing your face, remember to wash your hands with soap.
 You don’t want to rub any dirt from your hands onto your face.

 4. Treat your face gently.
 Use clean hands to wash your face instead of washcloths or other scratchy alternatives.